“For every action there is a reaction.”

 Now you have to choose between two important decisions; Sacrifice Chloe or Sacrifice Arcadia Bay.

-If you sacrife the Bay everyone technically dies killed by the tornado.
-Nothing has been confirmed, but considering the two survivors leave the Bay right after I suppose they didn’t even bother to check if anybody was still alive because, well, nobody was there to be checked anymore.
+If you sacrife the Bay everyone technically dies for the tornado impact.
+Nothing has been confirmed, but considering the two survivors leave the Bay right after and leave behind an endless pile of ashes and debris, I suppose they didn’t even bother to check if anybody was still alive.

 If you sacrifice Chloe, the girl dies killed by Nathan Prescott.
-David Madsen arrests him and Jefferson bringing everything to the surface included Rachel Amber’s body and no storm shows up in the end.
-So technically, the correct and best choice to pick is supposedly this one, unless you truly don’t care about everybody dying because of Max’s rewinds.
+David Madsen arrests him and Jefferson bringing everything to the surface, included Rachel Amber’s body.
+No storm shows up in the end and the natural course of events is finally restored.
+In theory, the correct and best choice to pick is supposedly this one, unless you truly don’t care about everybody dying because of Max’s rewinds.

 Naturally, if you found yourself in a similar situation how could you sacrifice your best friend so easily?
 I wouldn’t be able to do that, but I also understand how many other lives would be taken by the tornado and I surely would spend the rest of my life feeling extremely guilty and in pain, especially considering Max would lose a lot of other friends and even the guy she loves (if you decide to pick Warren as a love interest that is).